ericproffitt/TopicModelsVB.jl/README.md

 ### DTM
 Now that we have covered static topic models, let's transition to the dynamic topic model (DTM).
 The dynamic topic model discovers the temporal-dynamics of topics which, nevertheless, remain thematically static.
 A good example of a topic which is thematically-static, yet exhibits an evolving lexicon, is *Computer Storage*.
 Methods of data storage have evolved rapidly in the last 40 years, evolving from punch cards, to 5-inch floppy disks, to smaller hard disks, to zip drives and cds, to dvds and platter hard drives, and now to flash drives, solid-state drives and cloud storage, all accompanied by the rise and fall of computer companies which manufacture (or at one time manufactured) these products.

-As our example, let's consider a corpus of approximately 8000 Apple magazine articles, drawn from the magazines *MacWorld* and *MacAddict*, published between the years 1984 - 2005.
+As an example, let's consider a corpus of approximately 8000 Apple magazine articles, drawn from the magazines *MacWorld* and *MacAddict*, published between the years 1984 - 2005.
 We sample 400 articles randomly from each year.
 ```julia
 srand(1)